sgaguilar2030-oss/CS2/README.md

 Final grade for Science: 89.00

 ## Contributors
 Ma.
-Lynger P. Labastilla - (Reviewing, testing, debugging)
+Lynger P. Labastilla - (Reviewing, testing, debugging, editing)

 Do you want to calculate another subject?